Karol Rathaus: Early life and Berlin

+Exile in the US

-In 1940 he became a professor of composition at Queens College.
+In 1940 he became a professor of composition at the recently founded Queens College in Long Island.
 In this position he achieved prestige and popularity.
 In addition, he was also successful as a composer, writing many commissioned works and several film scores.
 He died at the age of 59 in the Flushing neighborhood of New York City's borough of Queens.
 Handwritten manuscripts, published works, and correspondence to and from Rathaus are available for research at the Queens College Special Collections and Archives.

+However, as Michael Haas has pointed out, Rathaus mostly lost the artist prestige and reputation he had enjoyed in Berlin between the wars.
+He took the low-paid position at Queens College to escape the threat of war, and in 1940 his worldly possessions, still in London, were destroyed by a V2 bomb.
+From then on he devoted himself to teaching.
+He "never spoke of his past to any of his students, and avoided contact with former colleagues and friends who were successfully conducting concerts and opera performances in nearby Manhattan".

 His compositional output includes mostly instrumental works: symphonies, orchestral works, serenades, sonatas and ballets.
 He saw his compositions in the tradition of Richard Strauss, Gustav Mahler, Igor Stravinsky and his teacher Franz Schreker.

+Legacy

 In Nazi Germany, his compositions were classified as "degenerate art" and assigned a performance ban.
 He is now considered one of the many great 'composers in exile'.
+Toccata Classics issued the CD Piano Music, Volume One, including the second piano sonata, in 2019.
+There are also recordings of the Piano Trios, and of the Suite for Violin & Orchestra Op.27, the Suite for Orchestra Op.29, the Serenade for Orchestra Op.35 and the Polonaise Symphonique Op.52.

 Rathaus was married to Gerta and had a son named Bernt.
-As of 2016, a documentary film is being made about Rathaus in exile.
+A documentary film about Rathaus in exile has been proposed by Michael Haas and Lev Deych.